euticus/openfold/final_dev_tasks.md

 Perfect.
-Then let's advance to the **next frontier of ownership** — converting OpenFold++ from an enhanced fork into a *foundationally new* architecture.
+Then let's advance to the **next frontier of ownership** — converting OdinFold from an enhanced fork into a *foundationally new* architecture.

 Here’s your updated **Codex/Cursor-style task list** to push OpenFold++ into truly independent territory — assuming everything prior is already done.

 ---

-# 📦 OpenFold++ v2.0 – "Not Just a Fork"
+# 📦 OdinFold v1.2s – "Not Just a Fork"

 > ✅ Assumption: Prior tasks (ESM swap, fast inference CLI, benchmark scaffold, etc.) are done.